Israeli strikes across Gaza kill more than 400 Palestinians and shatter ceasefire with Hamas

 “Israel will, from now on, act against Hamas with increasing military strength,” Netanyahu’s office said.

-The attack during the Muslim holy month of Ramadan could resume a war that has already killed tens of thousands of Palestinians and caused widespread destruction across Gaza.
-It also raised questions about the fate of the roughly two dozen Israeli hostages held by Hamas who are believed to still be alive.
+The attack during the Muslim holy month of Ramadan could signal the full resumption of a war that has already killed tens of thousands of Palestinians and caused widespread destruction across Gaza.
+It also raised concerns about the fate of the roughly two dozen Israeli hostages held by Hamas who are believed to still be alive.

+The renewal of the campaign against Hamas, which is supported by Iran, came as the U.S. and Israel stepped up attacks this week across the region.
+The U.S. launched deadly strikes against Iran-allied rebels in Yemen, while Israel has targeted Iran-backed militants in Lebanon and Syria.

 A senior Hamas official said Netanyahu’s decision to return to war amounts to a “death sentence” for the remaining hostages.
 Izzat al-Risheq accused Netanyahu of launching the strikes to try and save his far-right governing coalition and called on mediators to “reveal facts” on who broke the truce.
 Hamas said at least four senior officials were killed in Tuesday's strikes.